Update: If you live in the US, you can now use the Apple Watch Series 4's ECG feature. It has yet to launch in any other countries.

 The Apple Watch 4's key feature is really its design - we say that because while the extra health benefits are something that are worthy and really make this an attractive device for those in need of them, the pool of people this is relevant to is smaller than just those looking for a new watch.

-We're also not able to test some of the key new health features - specifically the electro-cardiogram feature (ECG) as that's not enabled yet in the US, and won't be coming to the rest of the world for even longer.
+We're also not able to test some of the key new health features - specifically the electro-cardiogram feature (ECG) that has so far only been enabled in the US.
+WatchOS 5.1.2 brought the ECG feature to those in the US late in 2019, but it's still unclear when it'll be launching around the rest of the world.

-This spits out a set of data from the ECG to your Health app on the iPhone, which can be exported as a PDF and give information on rhythm to a phsycian, plus you're able to write notes to contextualise what was happening at the same time.
+This spits out a set of data from the ECG to your Health app on the iPhone, which can be exported as a PDF and give information on rhythm to a physician, plus you're able to write notes to contextualize what was happening at the same time.

 However, one thing that did worry us a little about this feature is battery life - while it's great to see that fall detection exists, and will be set up automatically for those over 65, the fact that you really need to charge the iPhone once a day is going to be harder to remember for some users and that could mean their safety blanket (or for those that bought the Watch 4 in the first place to safeguard a loved one) is redundant if the Watch has no power.

-There's also a set of heart rate notifications, including one that's looking out of atrial fibrillation (AF), meaning you'll get a pop-up if there's anything that looks sketchy with your heart with regards to AF, which can lead to life-threatening complications.
+There's also a set of heart rate notifications, including one that's looking out for atrial fibrillation (AF), meaning you'll get a pop-up if there's anything that looks sketchy with your heart with regards to this condition, which could lead to life-threatening complications.

-The other thing we noted was a low or high heart rate alert system: should your heart rate go low or high for no reason for a long enough period (around 10 minutes) you'll get an alert telling you all is not well, and maybe your should see a physician.
+The Watch 4 also comes with an alert system if your heart rate goes too low or high: should your heart rate spike or fall hard for no reason for a long enough period (around 10 minutes) you'll get an alert telling you all is not well, and maybe your should see a physician.

-We have a rather low heart rate from running, and the update did ping in from time to time to reference to us that the heart ratae testing was working.
+We have a rather low heart rate from regular running training, and the update did ping in from time to time to reference to us that the heart rate testing was working.